Windsor Republicans

 Picture

-The WRTC business meetings are informative and surprisingly lively.
+The WRTC meetings are informative and surprisingly lively.
 Members provide reports on the latest activities of the organizations within our town government such as the Town Council, the Board of Education and the Planning and Zoning Commission.
 Issues are raised and discussed.

 Socialize Informally